 The Dreyfus Affair seemingly returned to the forefront Bonaparte's worries about Jewish loyalty.
 The European public was quick to accept the notion that a Jewish soldier had committed treason and that his loyalty was to the larger Jewish community rather than the country he served.
 On April 23, 1899, as the Dreyfus Affair gripped France, the cover of Viennese magazine Kikeriki featured a hunched-over skeleton with a face full of stereotypical Jewish features.
-The caption read: "In the Dreyfus Affair, the more that the-Dreyfus-Affair.html.
+The caption read: "In the Dreyfus Affair, the more that is exposed, the more Judah is embarrassed."154 The image played upon multiple stereotypes of dishonesty, disloyalty, and the hook-nosed Jew.